What is 403 error Forbidden

 Requirement to be logged in to access content

 In this case, the server does not return a 403 error but a 401 error.
-It knows that it is possible to access the requested resource, but you have to be authenticated to the site to do so.
+It knows that it is possible to access the requested resource, but you must be authenticated on the site to do so.

 Netflix nsez 403